eluinstra/ebms-core/readme.txt

   Only aknowledgment messages with a MessageHeader containing service 'urn:oasis:names:tc:ebxml-msg:service' and action 'Acknowledgment' are supported

 - Only one transport is supported

+- ErrorMessages
+	- only custom, StatusRequest and Ping messages can receive an ErrorMessage
+	- ErrorMessage, Acknowledgment, StatusRequest, StatusResponse, Ping and Pong messages can never receive an ErrorMessage
+- Acknowledgments
+	- only custom messages can receive an Acknowledgment if messaging is reliable
+	- ErrorMessage, Acknowledgment, StatusRequest, StatusResponse, Ping, Pong messages can never receive an Acknowledgment
+- if duplicate message is received, the response (ErrorMessage, Aknowledgment(, StatusResponse, Pong)) will be resend
+- ackRequested(, ackSignatureRequested) and duplicateElimination are ignored on the DefaultMSHChannel